scarletstudio/scarletstudio.github.io/_blog/guide-network.md

 **Referrals**: Many employers have a process called "referrals" where they ask current employees to recommend people they know to join the organization.
 Some organizations rely on referrals more than job postings to find candidates.
 If you are sending applications and not getting a response, it may be because that organization has many referrals to go through.
 If you meet some and they get to know you and your work, they may be willing to refer you to a role at their organization!
 To succeed in your job search, it helps to have a mix of referrals and open applications.

-**Direction**: There are many topics to learn about in the world of technology, more than can be covered in school.
+**Advice**: There are many topics to learn about in the world of technology, more than can be covered in school.
 Should you learn a new programming language?
 Should you try out open source?
 How do different industries use software engineering?
 These are things you can ask supporters and mentors.
 Their perspective can help you learn things you didn't know you didn't know!

 **Long-Term Connections**: Some supporters may only be available to meet with you a few times, but others may stay connected with you for many years.
 Even after you find a job, you can reach out them to ask for advice, share your accomplishments, and even help out them!